MatthewJDavis/matthewjdavis.github.io/_posts/2016-06-15-amazon-latest-ami.markdown

 <script src="https://gist.github.com/MatthewJDavis/9618049c2b75a36b8c8ee58b7a364dfd.js"></script>

-Of course, you can change or add the regions as needed, you can use the following command to get the regions:
+ You can change or add the regions as needed, you can use the following command to get the regions:

 {% highlight powershell %}
 Get-AWSRegion